Reezonate/EasyOffset/README.md

 Allows you to change the `Direction vector` without changing the `Pivot point`

  - Select `Direction Only` in the `Adjustment Mode` list
+ - Point forward with your palm facing down and press the button
- - Point saber left or right for the curved swing correction
+ - Rotate controller left or right for the curved swing correction (use the horizontal yellow line as a guide)
- - Point saber up or down for the underswing correction
+ - Rotate controller up or down for the underswing correction (use the vertical yellow line as a guide)
  - Raise your free hand to zoom in for greater precision

 ![Direction Only mode preview](media/DirectionOnly.png)